SubhamAshok/Covid19-Bot/README.md

 ** NOTE: If you are a developer and interested in the code and the procedure of development, I would recommend that you move to basefiles directory and view the files rather than the modified dummies on main directory.

+** For detailed explanation go to the readme.docs

 THANKS !!